AMDmi3/jsonslicer/README.md

 The closest competitor is [ijson](https://github.com/isagalaev/ijson), and JsonSlicer was written to be better.
 Namely,

-* It's about 15x faster, similar in performance to Python's native `json` module
+* It's 15x to 2x faster (depending on ijson backend), close in performance to Python's native `json` module
-* It allows iterating over dictionaries and allows more flexibility when specifying paths/patterns of objects to iterate over
+* It supports more flexible paths/patterns specifying which objects to iterate over in JSON hierarchy and provides consistent interface for iteration over arrays and dictionaries

 The results of bundled benchmark on Python 3.8.2 / clang 8.0.1 / `-O2 -DNDEBUG` / FreeBSD 12.1 amd64 / Core i7-6600U CPU @ 2.60GHz.